Skip to Content

 • Don’t leave your Pitbull alone for too long.
 You should never leave your dog alone for longer than four hours, even less for young puppies.

 • Keep your dog occupied while you’re away.
 Ensure you leave your dog’s favorite toys out.
-Check out the Outward Hound Dog Brick Puzzle Toy from Amazon.
+Check out the Outward Hound Dog Brick Puzzle Toy.
 This toy will keep your dog entertained and is great fun, especially when he finds the treats!

 • Consider alternatives.
-Minimize the time that your Pitbull spends home alone by hiring a dog sitter, walker, or professional trainer.
-Have friends and family call around, use doggie-day care, and work from home if possible.
+Minimize your Pitbull’s time at home alone by hiring a dog sitter, walker, or professional trainer.
+Have friends and family call around, use doggie daycare, and work from home if possible.

 • Stay connected with your dog.
-It’s easy to stay hooked up to your Pittie using cameras, such as the Furbo Dog Camera from Amazon.
+It’s easy to stay hooked up to your Pittie using cameras such as the Furbo Dog Camera.
 I like this one as you can even toss him a treat as you follow your dog’s activity using the live stream video.

 • Use behavior modification training.
 Countercondition your dog by teaching him not to associate departure cues (e.g., your keys jangling) with you leaving.
 The goal is to train him not to worry about your exit by getting him used to the sound of your keys with getting a treat.